anzonathan/Windows/README.md

 # Windows
-I don't use windows, but sometimes I forced to use it.
+I don't use windows, but sometimes...my hand is forced.

 Getting the name of a pc
 ```shell